theconciseapp/osbsocial-php-script/README.md

 *Yes, but your choice!
 <h2>Diffrence between free & paid version?</h2>
 *Free version is exactly like our demo app i.e it will carry our name and logo while paid version will have your name & logo.
-We will also remove the button that indicates that your app is free.
+We will also remove the button that indicates that your app is free version.
 In addition, we may(and may not) also change app's colors based on demand.
-<h2>How much for paid app?</h2>
+<h2>How much for paid version?</h2>
 <b><big>Just $15</big></b>

 <!--